Cirsium monspessulanum - Montpellier thistle

 Cultural and economic importance

-Although Cirsium Monspessulan is less well known than some other types of thumb, it is still of certain importance in traditional medicine.
+Although Cirsium monspessulanum is less well known than some other types of thumb, it is still of certain importance in traditional medicine.
 In some regions, the plant is estimated for its potentially healing properties, in particular for the treatment of skin diseases and as a diuretic.

 Conservation and protection

-Cirsium Monspessulanum is not directly at risk in its natural distribution area, but benefits from the protection of their habitat.
+Cirsium monspessulanum is not directly at risk in its natural distribution area, but benefits from the protection of their habitat.
 However, the destruction of natural dry lawn and the expansion of agriculture can represent potential threats.
 In some regions there are therefore initiatives to protect and restore the natural habitats of these and other domestic plant species.

 Interesse an dieser Pflanze?